Teun/SnappetChallenge/README.md

 # Future extensions

+- Refactor Components into their own files
 - Summary boxplots should have accompanying min/max/mean/median values
 - Toggling by Subject, LearningObjective
-- [ ] Add question mark tooltips to describe how each graph can be interpreted by the teachers
+- Add question mark tooltips to describe how each graph can be interpreted by the teachers